 READ MORE: Car security options ranked

 If the car is being used in connection with work beyond simply commuting, you’ll need a level of business insurance cover:

 Business use by you - this covers all of the above, plus your business-related driving away from your normal place of work.

 Business use by you and/or your spouse – this simply extends the cover provided for business driving to your spouse.
 There are often options to do this for all drivers named on the policy.

 Commercial travelling – this type of cover may be needed if driving is a permanent aspect of your job, or you're selling goods or services while on the road.
-You can find out more in our guide, what is business car insurance.

 READ MORE: What is business car insurance?